-There have been judicial and Congressional challenges to certain aspects of the ACA, and we expect there will be additional challenges and amendments to the ACA in the future.
 We continue to evaluate the effect that the ACA has on our business.
-Final regulations, guidance, amendments and judicial orders are anticipated in the near future and we will continue to assess the ACA's impact on us as final regulations, guidance, amendments and judicial orders are issued.
+Additionally, new litigation attempting to invalidate the ACA is currently pending before the U.S. Supreme Court that could affect our business.
+Final regulations, guidance, and judicial orders are anticipated in the near future and we will continue to assess the ACA's impact on us as final regulations and guidance are issued.

-We expect that the ACA, as well as other healthcare reform measures that may be adopted in the future, may, among other things, result in more rigorous coverage criteria, additional downward pressure on the price that we receive for any approved product and anti-inflation measures that restrict our ability to increase prices.
+We expect that the ACA, as well as other healthcare reform measures that may be adopted in the future, may, among other things, result in more rigorous coverage criteria and in additional downward pressure on the price that we receive for any approved product.
 Any reduction in reimbursement from Medicare or other government programs may result in a similar reduction in payments from private payors.
-The implementation of cost containment measures or other healthcare reforms may prevent us from being able to generate revenue, attain profitability, or commercialize our product candidates.
+The implementation of cost containment measures or other healthcare reforms may prevent us from being able to generate revenue, attain profitability, or commercialize our NME prodrug product candidates.

 Legislative and regulatory proposals and enacted statutes have been made to expand post-approval requirements and restrict sales and promotional activities for drugs.
-For instance, the Drug Supply Chain Security Act imposes new obligations on manufacturers of pharmaceutical products, among others, related to product tracking and tracing.
-Among the requirements of this legislation, manufacturers are required to provide specified information regarding the drug products they produce to individuals and entities to which product ownership is transferred, label drug products with a product identifier and keep specified records regarding the drug products.
+For instance, the recently enacted Drug Supply Chain Security Act imposes new obligations on manufacturers of pharmaceutical products, among others, related to product tracking and tracing.
+Among the requirements of this new legislation, manufacturers will be required to provide specified information regarding the drug products they produce to individuals and entities to which product ownership is transferred, label drug products with a product identifier and keep specified records regarding the drug products.
 The transfer of information to subsequent product owners by manufacturers will eventually be required to be done electronically.
-Manufacturers are also required to verify that purchasers of products are appropriately licensed.
-Further, under this legislation, manufacturers have drug product investigation, quarantine, disposition and FDA and trading-partner notification responsibilities related to counterfeit, diverted, stolen and intentionally adulterated products, as well as products that are the subject of fraudulent transactions or which are otherwise unfit for distribution such that they would be reasonably likely to result in serious health consequences or death.
+Manufacturers will also be required to verify that purchasers of products are appropriately licensed.
+Further, under this new legislation, manufacturers will have drug product investigation, quarantine, disposition and FDA and trading-partner notification responsibilities related to counterfeit, diverted, stolen and intentionally adulterated products, as well as products that are the subject of fraudulent transactions or which are otherwise unfit for distribution such that they would be reasonably likely to result in serious health consequences or death.